No survivors found after plane that flew over DC and led to fighter jet’s sonic boom crashes in Virginia

 The plane that crashed was registered to Encore Motors of Melbourne Inc, which is based in Florida.
 John Rumpel, who runs the company, told The New York Times that his daughter, 2-year-old granddaughter, her nanny and the pilot were aboard the plane.
 They were returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina, he said.

-Rumpel, a pilot, told the newspaper he didn’t have much information from authorities but hoped his family didn’t suffer and suggested the plane could’ve lost pressurization.
+Rumpel, a pilot, told the newspaper he didn’t have much information from authorities but suggested the plane could have lost pressurization.

-“I don’t think they’ve found the wreckage yet,” Rumpel told the newspaper.
-“It descended at 20,000 feet a minute, and nobody could survive a crash from that speed.”
+“It descended at 20,000 feet a minute, and nobody could survive a crash from that speed,” Rumpel told the newspaper.

 A woman who identified herself as Barbara Rumpel, listed as the president of the company, said she had no comment Sunday when reached by The Associated Press.